nobuyuki83/Physics-based_Animation_2021S/task0/README.md

 $ git branch -a   # list all branches, showing the current branch
 ```

-You are probably in the `master` branch.
+You are probably in the `main` branch.
 Let's create the `task0` branch and set it as the current branch.

 ```bash
 $ git branch task0   # create task0 branch